 Authentic sharing and lead generation

 Your employees have the potential to become your best brand advocates.
 The reason is simple – they know your brand inside and out.
 When your employees share company news, content, and updates, they do so from a genuine place of authority.
-Thus they will be able to reflect your brand’s values and messaging more authentically, and you will receive more qualified leads.
+Thus they will be able to reflect your brand’s values and messaging more authentically, and you will receive more qualified leads (and more sales).

 A streamlined employee advocacy program also makes it much easier for all employees to share your brand online.